theo-armour/pages/13-technology-applied-sciences/computing-ai-artificial-intelligence/0-ai-journal.md

 #retrofuturism #gameart #environmentart #scifiartwork #scifi #sciencefictionart #space #dystopia #conceptart #digitalart #render #conceptartist #classicscifi #dystopian #artscifi #futuristic #futuredesign #future #scificoncept #design #digitalartist

+## 2024-04-29

+Gabriel's horn

+please recreate this image of  a _matador de toros_ wearing a _montera_ hat.
+The montera is habitually covered in astrakhan fur. he top of the montera is often decorated with a special design..
+The "bulbs" on the sides of the montera represent the horns of a bull.

+draw a matador de toros wearing a montera hat.
+The montera is habitually covered in astrakhan fur. he top of the montera is often decorated with a special design..
+The "bulbs" on the sides of the montera represent the horns of a bull.
+Please try to draw the matador wearing a montera.

 ## 2024-04-25
 Juan Belmonte matador with cape, flying, blowing horn, Michelangelo, black and white line drawing,